 It’s what makes us human.
 Take away all that, well, what are we left with?

 This is one of the main takeaways of Black Mirror, as Parham states.
-We won't achieve anything other than a loss of ourselves if we continue to try to gloss over and smooth out life's inconvenient, painful, shitty wrinkles.
+We won’t achieve anything other than a loss of ourselves (and our selves) if we continue to try to gloss over and smooth out life’s inconvenient, painful, shitty wrinkles.
 But more and more, our technology will allow us to do that.
 And we might think that we should, simply because we can, because it feels like progress.
-But it's not.
+But it’s not.

 So let that be our real takeaway.